GuilhemSempere/Mgdb2BrapiV2Impl/README.md

 # Mgdb2BrapiV2Impl

-Ongoing work on implementing Brapi V2 calls on top of Mgdb2
+Implemention of Brapi V2 calls on top of Mgdb2